| How to Build a Light Steel Structure Part 1

 member in concrete beams,

+lintels, or similar members subject to large shear loads.
 Story: That portion of the building included between the upper surface of any floor and

 the upper surface of the floor next above, except that the top-most story shall